FernandoJRS/violence-detection-deeplearning/README.md

 In the following [link](https://drive.google.com/drive/folders/1IN6KE9WOH2ix0kH_bVug0QuO1i8la0TE?usp=sharing) you can find the pre-trained models with the Movies Fights, Hockey Fights and Violent Flows datasets.

+### Datasets

+In the following [link](https://www.kaggle.com/frendon/datasets) you can find all the datasets that have been used in this project.

 ## Citation

 This section gives the information to cite the paper: ViolenceNet: Dense Multi-Head Self-Attention with Bidirectional Convolutional LSTM for Detecting Violence (2021), doi: https://doi.org/10.3390/electronics10131601.